The Quality Series #1 Q&A

 I hope that a positive outcome of that is that we are more considerate about how we might look at neurodiversity and our recruitment strategies.
 How do we turn that same lens on ourselves that we turn on the people that we work with?
 I mean ‘we’, that’s not a royal ‘we’, it’s about my business as much as it is anyone in the audience to think about the pool of talent that we need to get access to, and whether or not the things that we need to have in place, as employers, are there to ensure that.

 Everyone deserves the same opportunity to not just apply but also to thrive as well.
 So I think we’re going to have a tricky year with that.
 We certainly feel it with our business at the moment.
-Maybe one of the positives is that it allows us the space to think about our recruitment strategies more carefully and how we can support neurodiverse employees.
+Maybe one of the positives is that it allows us the space to think about our recruitment strategies more carefully and how we can support employees of all neuro-identities.

 4. Do you have any advice for someone having trouble with their QA processes?